Back to Privacy Guides

 Start the network traffic capture with Wireshark before enabling the VPN, then use the following filter: ip.addr == SERVER_IP and udp.port == SERVER_PORT, replace SERVER_IP and SERVER_PORT by your VPN server connection information.

 This filter restricts the capture display to the packets exchanged with the VPN server.
 From there, you need to configure Wireshark to force decode packets using the QUIC protocol and see if it succeeds.
-Upon successful QUIC protocol decoding, it would mean obfuscation works, if it only reports “Protected payload” then it is WireGuard traffic.
+In Wireshark, if the packets appear of protocol “QUIC” and the values in the column “Notes” are not all “Protected payload”, it means obfuscation is working.

-You can find how to configure Wireshark to tag the packets as QUIC in the first part of the series.
+The method to configure Wireshark to decode the packets as QUIC is explained in the first part of the series.

-On Wireshark main display with the packets list, if the column “Info” displays “Protected Payload” for all packets.
+In Wireshark packets list, if the column “Info” displays “Protected Payload” for all packets.
 This indicates the packets are using WireGuard, but if you see most packets have the text “Retry” it means you are looking at QUIC packets and obfuscation is working.

 Further verification can be done by looking at the protocol details on a packet, either at the bottom of the display or in a popup window by double-clicking on a packet.